4-Day Itinerary for Big Bend National Park

 How to Get There

-The two closest major airports are in El Paso, TX (4.5 hrs way) and Austin, Tx (almost 7 hrs away).
-Which on you pick will depend on which coast you’re coming from.
+The two closest major airports are in El Paso, TX (4.5 hrs way) and Austin, TX (almost 7 hrs away).
 This itinerary is to and from El Paso, TX.

 Where to Stay

 Chisos Mountain Lodge inside the park gets booked way in advance, so most likely you’ll have to stay outside the park unless you’re camping.
 You have two options on the west side of the park – Lajitas and Terlingua – and one option on the north side of the park, in Marathon.
 Terlingua is closest but doesn’t offer many options; we stayed in Lajitas Golf Resort & Spa instead and really liked it.
 If you stay in Marathon you will be the farthest away and you should reverse day 1 and 4.

 Day 1 – Travel from El Paso to Lajitas via Marfa and Presidio

 Make your way from El Paso with detours in Marfa and Presidio.